 Hearn described the environment in Japan as harsh, violent and calamitous.
 When he wrote his editorial in September 1894 the most recent damaging earthquake had occurred three years earlier in Gifu.
 It is still the largest recorded inland earthquake in Japan’s history with over 7,000 people killed and 17,000 people injured.
 There have been many major earthquakes since, with the Great Kanto earthquake and conflagration in 1923 causing massive damage and loss of life in Tokyo and surrounding regions.
 Wikipedia lists an estimated 142,800 casualties.
 The responses to this landmark event was many and varied, as captured in the book ‘Imaging Disaster‘ by Gennifer Weisenfild.
 In 1960, the government declared September 1, the anniversary of the 1923 quake, as an annual “Disaster Prevention Day”.

-The Great East Japan Earthquake that occurred off the coast of Japan on March 11, 2011 was of a lower magnitude than the Great Kanto Earthquake.
-It was the resultant tsunami that caused the catastrophic damage to life and property, including to the Fukushima Nuclear Power Plant.
+The magnitude of the Great Kanto Earthquake has been estimated between 7.9 – 8.2 (Source: Wikipedia).
+In comparison the Great East Japan Earthquake, that occurred off the coast of Japan on March 11, 2011, was of magnitude 9.0-9.1.
+The combined force of the earthquake and resultant tsunami caused catastrophic damage to life and property, including to the Fukushima Nuclear Power Plant.
 The failure of the power plant infrastructure to contain the impacts of the tsunami added another dimension to disaster management in Japan.
-The resultant release of radiation has had widespread ramifications.
+The consequent release of radiation has had widespread ramifications.

 My friend Takao Ono, a Tokyoite, is involved in a volunteer group who regularly travels to the Tohoku region to help communities recover after the 2011 earthquake and tsunami.
 This is a long term commitment.
 Some of the posts he shares on Facebook are from a group called ‘Never forget Tohoku’.
 Social media has made a big difference to how people respond and react to phenomenon such as earthquakes, before, during and after the event.